Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 • Lock change fee.
 Landlords commonly change the locks for every new tenant, which is charged to the new tenant.

-• Key Money: If the landlord asks you for “key money,” or reikin (礼金) in Japanese, this is a payment that you make to the landlord as part of your move-in fees, which is a gratuity and will not be returned to you when you vacate your apartment.
-This is a cultural relic from the post-war time when prospective tenants would pay “key money” to secure a place to stay in a time of acute housing shortages.
+• Key-Money: If the landlord asks you for “key-money,” or reiki in (礼金) in Japanese, this is a payment that you make to the landlord as part of your move-in fees.
+It is a gratuity and will not be returned to you when you vacate your apartment.
+This is a cultural relic from the post-war period when prospective tenants would pay “key money” to secure a place to stay in a time of acute housing shortages.

-In 2020, the Japanese Ministry of Land reported that about 41.6% of tenants still paid key money, and about 66.8% reported they paid 1-month’s rent as key money.
+In 2020, the Japanese Ministry of Land reported that about 41.6% of tenants still paid key money, and about 66.8% reported paying one month’s rent as key money.
 These are mainly for the more sought-after properties in desirable neighborhoods, where landlords have no problem finding tenants.

 Another factor in charging “Key Money is when landlords advertise properties at lower monthly rentals but then ask for 1-2 months’ “key money” upfront to cover the shortfall.
 You can, of course, exclude listings that require key money when looking for an apartment in Tokyo.